Amanda Rollins: Development

 At the end of season 13 of Law & Order: SVU, she and co-star Danny Pino weighed-in on their first season and both Giddish and Pino say they received not only a "very warm welcome" from SVU's cast and crew, but saw their respective characters explored more than they could hope for in their first season.
-"They’ve given me a lot to work with — and I hope they give me more next season," says Giddish.
+"They’ve given me a lot to work with — and I hope they give me more next season," said Giddish.
 "We're still playing 'musical chairs' in terms of partners, and that’s a great way to go about exploring the different characters."
 Pino added, "That’s what you hope for when you’re putting it down on paper and discussing what you want to play.
 I had [pre-season] conversations with [showrunner] Warren Leight, and you hope that starts materializing — and it did.
 And that bodes well going into Season 14."

 Rather than have both newcomers paired together, Rollins is primarily partnered with Detective Odafin "Fin" Tutuola, a factor which contributed to the character's positive reception.
 Ice-T, who has portrayed Tutuola since the show's second season, praised both Giddish and Pino in the wake of Chris Meloni's departure, "We had to regroup, like a football team," said Ice-T. "The quarterback changed, but we still had to move the ball down the field.
 And we did well...
 Danny came in, strong.
 Kelli came in, strong.
 And we shut down the doubters."

+Though not shown to have a confirmed romance, it was noted by 2012 that Rollins' relationship with Benson could be seen as a potential lesbian relationship.